melaniebrgr/learning-computer-science/00-everyweeks/week14/README.md

 ### Demo time

-A simple Node server that returns some HTML and sets and parses cookies:
+Here is an example of a simple Node server that returns some HTML and sets and parses cookies:

 ```js
 import { createServer } from 'node:http';